breadfan18/creditCards-project2/README.md

 ### Card Benefits
 - Incluse additinal module to view benefits for each card

+### Login Strategies
+- Implement Login Strategies for LinkedIn and Facebook as well
+- Implement separate login functionality managed by the app itself.

 ## Bugs
 - Card View - Only first page , on click opend edit card page.
 Second, third page onwards don't click :/
 - Editing user information in the edit card flow, actually just changes the name of the user in the user document.
 Instead of attaching the user ._id to the card applicant field